hdehaini/cse15l-lab-reports/lab_report_2.md

 ```

-2. **Symptom:**
+**Symptom:**

-The second half of the array would be symmetrical to the first half, rather than being the reversed of the original array.
+The symptom was that it was returning the original version of the inputed array, rather than the reversed version.

 ![Image](pictures\labReport2\reverseSymptom15l.JPG)

-3. **Bug:**
+**Bug:**

-Changed the original array “arr” rather than the new array “newArray”
+The bug was that the original array "arr" and the new array that was supposed to be outputed "newArray" were switched in the code.
+To fix the bug, I just changed switched them to return the new reversed array.

 ```
 // Returns a *new* array with all the elements of the input array in reversed